lfan3/design_pattern_js/README.md

 # design_pattern_js

-write some common design pattern in JS
+write some common design pattern in JS or TS